pact-foundation/pact.io/documentation/javascript/jasmine__karma.md

 ````

 #### Test
-Write your Mocha test like below - written with `ES2015` syntax.
+Write your Mocha test like below:

 ```javascript
 import { expect } from 'chai'